Forklifts and electric vehicles

 o a copy of the sales invoice

-o an Application for Registration to be completed.
+o an Application for Vehicle Registration to be completed.

 o the vehicle and required documentation to be presented in person to the Customer Service Centre.

-Download the Electric Vehicle or Forklift Registration, Renewal or Transfer Market User Guide, which will provide all the details you need, to ensure your vehicle is properly registered.
+Download the MMA Approved Vehicle Registration Renewal Transfer User Guide, which will provide all the details you need, to ensure your vehicle is properly registered.

 Note: posted applications will not be processed.